faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/basicusage.rst

 Sensor Placement
 ----------------

-As shown above, the provided sensors does not uniquely isolable faults and additional sensors are needed.
+As shown above, the provided sensors do not uniquely isolate the faults and additional sensors are needed.
 The sensor placement problem is a combinatorial optimization problem that can be solved using the method ``SensorPlacementIsolability``.
-The method returns a list of sets of sensors that uniquely isolates the faults.
+The method returns a list of sets of sensors that uniquely isolate the faults.
 The method can also be used to plot the isolability analysis for each sensor set.

 .. code-block:: python